railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

-    The main functional difference between the two Open ERP clients is the presence of the calendar view in the web client, which doesn't exist in the GTK client at present (version 4.2.3).
+    The main functional difference between the two Open ERP clients is the presence of the calendar view in the web client, which doesn't exist in the GTK client at present (versions 4.x and 5.0).
 Apart from that you will find that there are small differences in their general usability.

     The Tiny company will continue to support two clients for the foreseeable